cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/manager-image.md

 * OpenStack
 * Docker

-You can subscribe to the Amazon AMI in your Amazon AWS account, create an OpenStack instance with the OpenStack QCOW file, or load a Docker container.
-Images include pre-installation of Cloudify Manager and its dependencies.
+You can create an OpenStack instance with the OpenStack QCOW file or load a Docker container.
+Images include pre-installation of the Cloudify Manager and its dependencies.

-To install Cloudify Manager on bare-metal or other platforms using a single offline RPM package, go to [installing Cloudify Manager]({{< relref "install_maintain/installation/installing-manager.md" >}}).
+To install the Cloudify Manager on bare-metal or other platforms using a single offline RPM package, go to [installing Cloudify Manager]({{< relref "install_maintain/installation/installing-manager.md" >}}).

 {{% note title="Prerequisites" %}}